 Improving On-Site Training for New Hires

-All software that is implemented by an organization for company-wide use should be part of on-site training and hiring for all companies, no matter how large or small the organization or business.
+All software that is implemented by an organization for company-wide use should be part of on-site training and hiring for all employees, no matter how large or small the organization or business.

-This is just one of the reasons why HR document management can save the world’s workforce: Not only is it easy to use and therefore easy to train others to use—it touches every portion of the business process, and across a wide range of industries, departments, and consultative services.
+This is just one of the reasons why HR document management can save the world’s workforce.
+Not only is it easy to use and therefore easy to train others to use—it touches every portion of the business process and works across a wide range of industries, departments, and consultative services.

-HR document management doesn’t just give you a window into all employees’ activity within a system, it lets HR managers regulate complex processes of the HR process, which would otherwise be incredibly time-consuming if completed manually:
+HR document management doesn’t just give you a window into all employees’ activity within a system, it lets HR managers regulate the following complex processes of the HR process, which would otherwise be incredibly time-consuming if completed manually.

 - Document retention and scheduling: This lets HR personnel choose how long to retain records once they are scanned and uploaded into the document management solution.
 Most HR managers are required to retain records for 7 years or more.
 To leverage this feature, all HR must do is set retention for a file to a date when they want it automatically purged from the system.
 Over the long haul, this helps scale back on system clutter.